 In November 1898 the chemists, Teed & Co, moved into this building on Devon Street West.
 The two-storey building was designed by Frank Messenger and built by Boon Bros.
 The sub-contractors were N. Hooker (masonry), Smart (plumbing) and Cleland (painting).

-The 1995 CBD Heritage Study describes it as "a well scaled building, interesting in its detail which includes a notable piece of sculpture in the head on the party wall".
+The entry for the building in the 1995 CBD Heritage Study describes it as "a well scaled building, interesting in its detail which includes a notable piece of sculpture in the head on the party wall".

 In the late 1960s Teeds expanded into the western portion of the building by partly demolishing an interior partition.
 The upper floors were also joined together with the installation of an enclosed ramp.
 Like many other CBD businesses Teeds was subject to frequent flooding (basement) due to the Mangaotuku Stream overflowing.
 This was remedied when the Mangaotuku was diverted to an outfall at the foot of Queen Street.

-The Teeds name, nor the chemist business, are now associated with the building (2011).
+Neither the Teeds name, nor the chemist business, are now associated with the building.

 Related Information